 You say “Really?!” to yourself, or say it aloud, or laugh, or take it seriously, and just let it land.
 Really?! means “Are you kidding me?”
 I’m more than an automaton who needs to automatically, mindlessly respond to the trigger, the sound of high heels, the smell of certain perfume, the visual of a woman in a red dress.
 Really?!

 Really?! means I don’t want to go there.
 I don’t want to do that.
 I don’t want to respond to the trigger.
 Maybe you’re married.
 Maybe you have kids.
 Maybe you’re an adult who can say to yourself, “Do I really want to go for that sexual charge and maybe get carried, maybe have a relapse?
 Really?!”

 Since I started encouraging my clients to use “Really?!” as a way to deal with triggers, I’ve heard numerous stories of how effective it is.
-Many addicts have multiple addictions and have used “Really?!” when faced with the possibility of that first alcoholic drink, or that snort of cocaine, or walking into that gambling casino.
+Many people in sex addiction recovery have multiple addictions and have used “Really?!” when faced with the possibility of that first alcoholic drink, or that snort of cocaine, or walking into that gambling casino.
 Do I really want to start drinking?
 Do I really want that cocaine?
 Do I really need to walk into that casino?
 The same goes for: Do I really need to go to that porn site?
 Do I really need to walk into that strip club or massage parlor?

 The truth is I’m a grown-up and you’re grown-up.
-Do you really need to listen to that addict voice?
+Do you really need to listen to that addict's voice?
 Or can you just say “Really?!” and continue to enjoy your life rather than going down the road to relapse.
 Try “Really?!”
 It really works.